bagcimahmut/planet-cloud/README.md

 This is a poorly documented repository.
-But im trying to fix it.
+But im trying to fix it. - But not me!
+I don't like fixing things.